abaga129/sveltekit-adapter-iis/README.md

 # SvelteKit Adapter IIS

-## Differences in this fork:
-- use `node:http` server instead of `express`, so it does not require an external dependency of `express`
-- supports a whitelist array to not be deleted from `.svelte-kit/adapter-iis` during build

 This package contains an adapter for Sveltekit that will make your project output deployable to IIS.

 ## Usage